-1. How do you know this text is narrative nonfiction?

-The author tells a story that includes facts.

-2. What text features are included in this piece of narrative nonfiction?
+How do you know this text is narrative nonfiction?
+What text features are included in this piece of narrative nonfiction?
+Choose one text feature.

-a boldface word; a pronunciation

-3. Choose one text feature.
 How does it add to your understanding of this text?

-Possible response: The boldface word, committees, shows the reader that it is an important concept in the text.

-4. What opinion does the author express in the text?
+What opinion does the author express in the text?

-Possible response: The author thinks that committees provide valuable advice.

-Latin Root Meaning
+Latin Root

-commun common

-mem remember

-nat to be from

-scrib write

-spect look

-A. Look at each word below and identify the Latin root.
+- A. Look at each word below and identify the Latin root.
 Circle the roots and write the meaning of each word.
 Use the information above to help you.
-Possible responses provided.

-- 1. community common group of people
+- 1. community

-- 2. scribbled written quickly or carelessly
+- 2. scribbled

-- 3. spectacles eyeglasses
+- 3. spectacles

-- 4. naturalization process of becoming a citizen
+- 4. naturalization

-- 5. memorizing remembering, learning by heart
+- 5. memorizing

-- 6. inspected looked at carefully
+- 6. inspected

-B. Using what you know about the roots spect and scrib, write the meaning of each word below.
+- B. Using what you know about the roots spect and scrib, write the meaning of each word below.
 Use a dictionary, if necessary.

-7. spectator
+- 7. spectator

+- 8. inscribe